open-policy-agent/opa/design/REGO_V2_PROPOSAL.md

 ## Decisions

-A decision is simply a return statement within a policy function.
-The types of all decisions must agree.
-For authorization policies, the decisions will typically be boolean with a default decision of return false to indicate deny by default semantics.
+A decision is a return statement within an `@rule`.
+The decision types across `@rule` declarations *should* agree.
+In the case of multiple `@rule`s being evaluated where the outputs of each do not agree, the decision is considered dynamically typed.
+For authorization rules, decisions are often boolean or three-valued.
+In the three-value case the decision may be one of: `allow`, `deny`, and `defer` where the last decision type defers the `allow` or `deny` decision to subsequent `@rule`s.

+The decision semantics when multiple `@rule`s are evaluated depends on the conflict resolution algorithm used when executing rules.

+Note: decision resolution across `@rule`s are as yet undefined, but will be addressed in a future update to the proposal.

 # Triggers

-Triggers are functions that emit obligations, promises, and advice to be performed based on the policy decision.
+Triggers are functions that emit obligations and advice to be performed based on the decision.
 The functions emit contextual information about the operation to be performed and the impact on the overall request behavior.
-An obligation must be performed synchronously and succeed prior to servicing the request.
+The terms obligations and advice align with the concepts introduced within [XACML](xacml.org).
+Although XACML does not specify the order of execution or conflict resolution behavior among obligations, this can radically affect request behavior.
+Future revisions of this spec should address the different kinds of obligations that may be emitted and conflict resolution strategies to be employed during execution, but for now they are broken down into two
+categories: synchronous and asynchronous.
+Synchronous obligations may include preconditions, whereas async obligations would be considered promises.
+Advice, on the other hand, should always be considered asynchronous and best-effort.

-In the policy examples, the decision is binary, so the first argument to the trigger has been labelled allow although it could be any type of decision.
-The second argument is a dynamic object representing context supplied to the policies responsible for the decision.
+In the rule examples, the decision is binary, so the first argument to the trigger has been labelled allow although it could be any type of decision.
+The second argument is a dynamic object representing context supplied to the rules responsible for the decision.

 ```
-// Triggers are evaluated after policy decisions and have a void return.
+// Triggers are evaluated after rule decisions and have a void return.
-@trigger function onSalaryRequest(allow, ctx) {
+@trigger function onSalaryRequest(decision, ctx) {
-  // Triggers may inspect the policy signatures invoked and their outcomes.
+  // Triggers may invoke rules without affecting the rule outcome.
+  if (ctx.request.method == 'list'
-  if (ctx.request.method in ['get', 'list'] && !viewSalary) {
+      && !queryDepartmentSalaries(ctx.request, ctx.resource, ctx.user)) {
-    logger.log(ctx.user + " denied view salary request" + ctx.resource);
+    logger.log(ctx.user + " denied view salary request " + ctx.resource);
   }

   // Alternatively, triggers may simply inspect context to make a decision.
   match_result = ctx.resource.match('users/{target_user}/**');
   target_user = match_result.groups.target_user;
-  if (ctx.user != target_user && allow) {
+  if (ctx.user != target_user && decision == allow) {
     logger.log(ctx.user + " perform a salary action on " + target_user);
   }
 }